 To be clear, Salesforce is not sunsetting Classic anytime soon.
-There are too many orgs that depend on the functionality and UI of Classic and requiring everyone to switch to Lightning would be a bad move.
-Instead, they ask that you submit a ticket to opt-out.
-However, all they do is send you a link to a url that asks why you’re opt-ing out with a target date to start using Lightning.
-Once completed, you're all set.
-No more auto-transitioning to lightning.
+There are still too many orgs that depend on the functionality and UI of Classic, and requiring everyone to switch to Lightning would be a bad move.
+Instead, Salesforce asks that you submit a ticket in order to opt out of the switch.
+However, if you do submit this ticket, Salesforce simply sends you a link to a URL that leads to a page that asks why you’re opting out, and then prompts you to choose a target date to start using Lightning.

-If you also need to stop Auto-Transition Emails about Lightning Upgrades:
+If you also need to stop auto-transition emails regarding Lightning upgrades:

-So after that, you have succesfully delayed your Lightning Auto Transition for your Organization.
+You have successfully delayed your Lightning auto-transition for your Organization.